inflated-goboscript/cloud_requests/README.md

 > scratchattach cloud requests in goboscript

-This is a cloud request library which is built for [goboscript](https://github.com/aspizu/goboscript).
+This is a implementation of the scratchattach cloud request framework as of August 2025 which is built for [goboscript](https://github.com/aspizu/goboscript).
 It is designed to be used with [inflator](https://github.com/faretek1/inflator) and [scratchattach](https://github.com/timMcCool/scratchattach/)

-> [!WARNING]
-> This is in very early development.
-I do not recommend using this.
+There are 2 broadcasts that are called by the cloud request api.
+- `sa_on_server_response` when a server response to a request arrives
+- `sa_on_server_message` when the server sends a message to the client

+There is a variable and a list for accessing the data provided on a request or server message:

+- To access response data, use the `sa_response` list
+- The request status code is stored in the `sa_request_status`, and will be a member of the `SAStatuses` enum.

 ## Credits